 Chapter one will present the components which will be used in building the circuits in general, their characteristics, properties and functions will also be discussed.
-Also safety guidelines, which must be kept in mind when working on electronic projects, will be described.
+In addition to safety guidelines which must be kept in mind when working on electronic projects.

 Chapter two will give a brief description about light, what is light, how to produce a photon, frequencies, colors and behavior of light when it hits an object supported with many figures.

-The third chapter is the most important chapter, which explains the hardware project in details, how we built it, How it work, what its input and output?
-With the circuit diagrams of, light operated SCR switches.
+The third chapter is the most important chapter, which explains the hardware project in details, how we built the circuit, how it works and what is the input and output of it?
+Using the circuit diagram of light operated SCR switches.

-The aims of this project are:
+The aim of this project is:

-- To design and build a light operated SCR switches. - To gain hands-on experience in electronic hardware project. - To modify the original circuit where possible. - To suggest potential real-life use of switches.
+- To design and build a light operated SCR switch. - To gain hands-on experience in electronic hardware projects. - To modify the original circuit where possible. - To suggest potential real-life use of switches.